ncsu-cga/research.package/_pages/consent.md

 }
 ```

-After creating the function you just have to pass it to the Task widget when creating.
-This changes the build function of our example above to the following:
+When this function is defined, you just pass it to the task widget when constructed.
+This changes the our example above to the following:

 ``` dart
 @override